Joe Ironside: Sheffield United

 After making six appearances for United at the start of the 2013–14 season, Ironside joined Conference Premier club FC Halifax Town on 12 November 2013 on loan until 5 January 2014.
 Ironside made his debut for his new club against Hyde the same day, being named in the starting eleven and scoring a goal which was disallowed as offside, before being substituted after 61 minutes.
-Ironside returned to United after making 11 appearances for Halifax, only to be loaned out once more in February 2014, this time to Conference North club Harrogate Town on a one-month loan.
+Ironside returned to United after making 11 appearances for FC Halifax, only to be loaned out once more in February 2014, this time to Conference North club Harrogate Town on a one-month loan.
 Ironside's loan was extended until the end of the season after a successful initial spell, but struggled with injuries during the remainder of his loan, and returned to United in May having played eight matches.

 Ironside went on trial with Grimsby Town before joining Conference Premier club Alfreton Town on 16 August 2014 on a one-month loan, making his debut the same day, starting in a 2–0 loss away to Forest Green Rovers.
 Ironside joined League Two club Hartlepool United on 22 November 2014 on a one-month loan.
 Hartlepool decided not to extend Ironside's loan on 31 December 2014 and he returned to United having scored once in four appearances for Hartlepool.